ergotse/country/README.md

 https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2
 https://en.wikipedia.org/wiki/ISO_3166-2:GB

-Country flag files is from wikipedia.
+Country flag files is from Wikipedia (public domain).

 If a translation of a country name can't be found for selected Locale, the english name is used.
 One country is marked as native.
 Default is the country of your default Locale.
 This may be changed in property file.